react-native-oh-library/usage-docs/en/react-native-inappbrowser.md

   } catch (error) {
     console.error(error);
   }
-  return "Something’s wrong with the app";
+  return "Something's wrong with the app";
 };
 ```

 ## Use Codegen

 If this repository has been adapted to `Codegen`, generate the bridge code of the third-party library by using the `Codegen`.
-For details, see [Codegen Usage Guide](/zh-cn/codegen.md).
+For details, see [Codegen Usage Guide](/en/codegen.md).

 ## Link